Women in Medicine

 However, as much as traditional medical history focuses on pioneering individuals who struggle against the odds and win—and indeed Agnodice fits well into such a tradition—it is highly unlikely that Hyginus’s account is based upon fact.
 The act of lifting the skirts to reveal one’s sex is a common folk-tale motif found in other stories.
 Terra cotta figurines of women lifting their garments, which date to the fifth to third centuries BCE, are generally interpreted as apotropaic, driving evil forces away.
 The story of Agnodice may simply be an explanation for such a figure.
 Furthermore, the name Agnodice literally means “chaste before justice,” a coincidence which suggests her name stems from this tale—a not uncommon device in Greek literature.

-During the 1898 excavations at Priene, German archaeologists unearthed a number of figurines such as the one pictured above.
+During the 1898 excavations at Priene, German archaeologists unearthed a number of figurines such as the one pictured at left.
 They have subsequently been identified as statuettes of the mythical woman Baubo.
 According to Greek myth, Baubo amused the goddess Demeter by painting a face on her belly, pulling up her dress over her head and dancing.
-Figurines of women pulling apart their skirts to expose their genitals have been found elsewhere in the Mediterranean and their existence may be connected in some way to the tale of the Greek physician Agnodice.
+Figurines of women pulling apart their skirts to expose their genitals have been found elsewhere in the Mediterranean and their existence may be connected in some way to the tale of Agnodice.